dtnaylor/mctls-www/www/documentation.md

 ### Middlebox List Extension

-mcTLS defines a new TLS handshake extension middlebox_list with tentative type id 0xff06.
-The extension contains a list of the middleboxes to be used in the communication as well as the number of encryption contexts, also known as slices, that need to be generated and which middleboxes should have access to which slices.
-Therefore, the client application must first derive the minimum number of slices required for the session from the requirements of all middleboxes to be used and feed the distribution among middleboxes as input to the mcTLS handshake operation.
+mcTLS defines a new TLS handshake extension middlebox_list with tentative type ID 0xff06.
+The extension contains:

+*	A list of context IDs and descriptions.
+A context description is a string meaningful only to the application; mcTLS does not use it.

+*	A list of middleboxes.
+Each entry specifies the middlebox's address, a unique ID, a list of the contexts for which the middlebox has read access, and a list of the contexts for which the middlebox has write access.

+In order to make this list, the client application must know in advance how many contexts it will need, which middleboxes should be included, and what their permissions should be.
+How it knows these things is beyond the scope of this document.
 The format is as follows:

 	middlebox_list {
 	    slice {